-- Do you have the patience to work at a problem until you solve it? - Are you curious about what's going on in your computer? - Do you use your computer at home for more than just surfing the net? - The course is designed to appeal to students who are curious about the inner workings and applications of computers, as well as to those students who wish to pursue a career in Computing.
+o you have the patience to work at a problem until ou solve it?

+re you curious about what's going on in your computer?

+Do you use your computer at home for more than just surfing the net?

+The course is designed to appeal to students who are curious about the inner workings and applications of computers, as well as to those students who wish to pursue a career in Computing.

-- You should be studying at mostly grade 5 or above to include Maths and English. - A grade 5 or above in a Level 2 computing course is desirable as is the ability to work in an organised manner and complete independent study. - Students without programming experience will need to complete pre-course tasks.
+ou should be studying at mostly grade 5 or above to notude Maths and English.

+A grade 5 or above in a Level 2 computing course is lesirable as is the ability to work in an organised manner and complete independent study.

+Students without programming experience will need to complete pre-course tasks.